SebastianThiebaud/STTweetLabel/README.md

 ## Methods

+**The two following methods refresh the component.
+That means you should only set the attributes at the initialization of your STTweetLabel instance.**

 - `-[STTweetLabel setAttributes:(NSDictionary *)attributes]`: Dictionary with attributes for all text.
 - `-[STTweetLabel setAttributes:(NSDictionary *)attributes hotWord:(STTweetHotWord)hotWord]`: Dictionary with attributes for specific STTweetHotWord.
 - `-[STTweetLabel suggestedFrameSizeToFitEntireStringConstraintedToWidth:(CGFloat)width`: Returns the CGSize calculated for the text submitted.